skipperoo/mandelbrot-explorer/docs/report.typ

     printf("Handshake successful\n");
 ```
 ]
-2. I  manually isolated the function that caused the crash and it was the `SHA1` implementation, where an overflow when computing `part_len` caused the `memcpy` try to copy terabytes of data.
+2. I  manually isolated the function that caused the crash and it was the `SHA1` implementation (see snippet below), where an underflow when computing `part_len`#footnote[If `len < i`, then `part_len` underflows.] caused the `memcpy` try to copy terabytes of data.
 The LLM provided an update version that resolved the issue.

 #pretty_code[
   ```c